Understanding the Foreclosure Timeline in Dallas–Fort Worth

 If an auction date is approaching, delays can be dangerous.

-Selling before foreclosure, when sufficient equity exists, typically does not require lender negotiation beyond confirming the payoff amount.
+Selling before foreclosure in Dallas-Fort Worth, when sufficient equity exists, typically does not require lender negotiation beyond confirming the payoff amount.
 The transaction can move on a controlled closing schedule designed to occur before the trustee sale date.

 Short sales may make sense when the property is underwater.